 Note: Option values may be created and pattern matched.
 Most sugar is not working.

-The Option type is useful when we want to express the idea that we may or may not have a value of a certain type.
-These are also called nullable types, since Null represents the absence of a value.
-Nullable values are so useful that many kinds of syntactic sugar exist to make them easy to work with.
+The Option type is a built-in union.
+It is useful when we want to express the idea that we may or may not have a value of a certain type.
+In some languages, these are sometimes called nullable types, since null represents the absence of a value.
+Optional values are so useful that many kinds of syntactic sugar exist to make them easy to work with.

 Let's declare and initialize a variable that might hold an integer: